raspberrypi/documentation/usage/wordpress.md

 ## Download WordPress

 You can download WordPress from [wordpress.org](http://wordpress.org/) using the `wget` command.
 Helpfully, a copy of the latest version of WordPress is always available at [wordpress.com/latest.tar.gz](http://wordpress.com/latest.tar.gz) and [wordpress.com/latest.zip](http://wordpress.com/latest.zip) so you can grab the latest version without having to look it up on the website.
+At the time of writing this is version 3.8.1.

-Navigate to `/var/www/` and download WordPress to this location:
+Navigate to `/var/www/`, and download WordPress to this location.
+You'll need to empty the folder first, and change the ownership of this folder to the `pi` user too.

 ```
 cd /var/www
+chown pi: .
 wget http://wordpress.com/latest.tar.gz
 ```